 We started out by determining that the best way to support our teachers, was to keep our kids home from school.
 And so, we started posting, asking parents to do just that.
 What we didn't expect was what happened next.
 Thousands and thousands of parents and teachers across the district asked to join.
 Everyone had questions.
 Four of us (Samantha, Lisa, Nicolle and Jenna) were working round the clock approving members and monitoring content as we waited to find out what was coming next.

 Once we found out the strike was happening we worked as a team to make fliers in multiple languages, visited schools to spread the word, hosted sign making events in different communities, and did multiple media appearances.
 Those days were busy, and then the strike actually began!
 Every day of the strike was spent at our local schools, while monitoring Facebook content at the same time.
 And the media!
-Our group appeared locally on NBC, CBS, ABC, Fox, Spectrum and nationally on Good Morning America, NBC Nightly News, and in print all across the nation.
+Our group appeared in local and national tv and print news across the nation.
 And the supporters continued to grow.
 By January 10th we were at 10,000 members, when the strike began we were at 16,000, and by the end of the strike, we were at close to 24,000.

-While we thought that was the end of PST, co-founders Jenna Schwartz and Nicolle Fefferman kept it going, and now proudly co-moderate the largest parent-led public school advocacy group.
-In 2021, Rachel Wagner joined the team as a group moderator.
+While we thought that was the end of PST, co-founders Jenna Schwartz and Nicolle Fefferman kept it going, and now proudly lead the largest parent-led public school advocacy group.
+In 2021, fellow LAUSD parent, Rachel Wagner joined the team as a group moderator.
+And now the three of us help run PST.
 Bolstered by an incredible and dedicated base, we have had some amazing accomplishments.

 United to support LA educators and staff in the fight for school resources and dignity for our communities

 Elected School Board members Jackie Goldberg and Scott Schmerelson, both focused on supporting public schools